slarmoo/.github/profile/webServers/amazonWebServicesRoute53/amazonWebServicesRoute53.md

 You will need the public IP address for your server.
 You can get the public IP address by opening the AWS browser console and viewing the details of your server on the EC2 service page.

+> [!NOTE]
-⚠ Note that the AWS browser console interface changes all the time; the directions below may not match exactly, but similar functionality should be there in some shape or form.
+> The AWS browser console interface changes all the time; the directions below may not match exactly, but similar functionality should be there in some shape or form.

 1. Open the AWS console in your browser and log in.
 1. Navigate to the `Route 53` service.